JereKuusela/valheim-wearable_trophies/README.md

 - `Force left hand key` (default: `None`): Key to force left hand.
 - `Force right hand key` (default: `None`): Key to force right hand.

+### Tips on different slots

+- Most items can be equipped as weapon or helmet (usually what works in item stands).
+- Armor items show up on their original slot, regardless of the equipped slot.
+- This can be used to wear multiple armor items that appear on the same slot.
+  - For example Drake Helmet to add horns to other helmets.
+- However chest items lose their "shirt" layer when equipped on other slots.
+  - This is especially useful when wearing multiple chest items.

 ## Credits

 Sources: [GitHub](https://github.com/JereKuusela/valheim-wearable_trophies)